guolingege/apple-swift-protobuf/Sources/protoc-gen-swift/Docs.docc/index.md

 that `protoc` will then save to the correct output location.

-The `protoc-gen-swift` program relies heavily on the `SwiftProtobuf` library to handle serializing and deserializing the protobuf-encoded data used to communicate with `protoc`.
+The `protoc-gen-swift` program relies heavily on the `AppleSwiftProtobuf` library to handle serializing and deserializing the protobuf-encoded data used to communicate with `protoc`.
-It also relies on another library called `SwiftProtobufPluginLibrary` that incorporates a lot of the key knowledge about how to produce Swift source code.
+It also relies on another library called `AppleSwiftProtobufPluginLibrary` that incorporates a lot of the key knowledge about how to produce Swift source code.